 Check if you are using the latest version

-Bug reports should be based on the the latest nightly build .
+Bug reports should be based on the the latest development build .
 If you are using a released version or an out-of-date build, please update to the latest revision and check to see whether or not the bug still exists.

 Check if the bug is known

 Please check whether the bug you are experiencing is already documented in the issue tracker .
 If it is already documented, you may click "subscribe" to follow any developments.
 If your bug is different than any others recorded in the issue tracker, "Create a new issue".

 If you have multiple issues, it is better to file them separately so they can be tracked more easily.

 There are a number of initial questions that are used for filing a bug report - answers to these allow progress.